engagingnewsproject/enp-platform/wp-content/plugins/defender-security/readme.txt

 Defender’s free malware scanner checks WordPress for suspicious code and malware.
 The Defender scan tool compares your WordPress install with the master copy in WP directory, reports changes and lets you restore the original file with a click.

 ### Two-Factor Authentication (2FA)
 Easily add an extra layer of protection to your WordPress sites with Defender’s range of two-factor authentication (2FA) features.
-Including: mobile app verification (Google Authenticator, Microsoft Authenticator, Authy), backup code generation, lost device emails, and Biometric Authentication (fingerprint scan and facial recognition).
+Including: mobile app verification (Google Authenticator, Microsoft Authenticator, Authy), backup code generation, lost device emails, WooCommerce 2FA, Biometric Authentication (fingerprint/facial recognition), and Hardware Key Authentication (USB security keys).

 [youtube https://www.youtube.com/watch?v=w9pfRCuT36Q]

 ### Google reCAPTCHA Integration

-Add reCAPTCHA to your login, registration, and password reset pages in a couple of steps to help protect from fraud and abuse.
+Add reCAPTCHA to your login, registration, and password reset pages in a couple of steps to up security and help protect from fraud and abuse.
 Select reCAPTCHA type, language, location, and style to suit.

 ### Firewall and IP Manager